 1. Introduction to the Review

-Throughout this document we refer to ‘parishes’ which includes Parish, Town, and Community Councils.
+Throughout this document, we refer to ‘parishes’, which include Parish, Town, and Community Councils.

-A Community Governance Review (CGR) is a legal process for principal councils to make sure that the governance arrangements for parish councils are working as efficiently and effectively as they should be.
-The process provides an opportunity to review and make changes through consultation with those living in the Review area, and other interested groups to have a say in how their local communities are represented.
+A Community Governance Review (CGR) is a legal process for Principal Councils to make sure that the governance arrangements for parish councils are working as efficiently and effectively as they should be.
+The process provides an opportunity to review and make changes through consultation with those living in the Review area, and other interested groups, to have a say in how their local communities are represented.

-Government guidance states that it is good practice for principal councils to conduct a Review of its area at least every 10 to 15 years and keep the area under review.
-Since the structural changes to local government in 2009, Northumberland County Council (NCC) has not conducted a county wide CGR of its parishes and Parish Councils.
+Government guidance states that it is good practice for Principal Councils to conduct a Review of their area at least every 10 to 15 years and keep the area under review.
+Since the structural changes to local government in 2009, Northumberland County Council (NCC) has not conducted a county-wide CGR of its parishes and Parish Councils.

-NCC has resolved to undertake a county wide CGR to consider its parish and parish ward boundaries, and the electoral arrangements (including warding and the allocations of councillors) of its Parish Councils.
-A Review will ensure that there is clarity and transparency to the areas that these councils represent and that the electoral arrangements are appropriate, equitable and understood by their electorate.
+NCC has resolved to undertake a county-wide CGR to consider its parish and parish ward boundaries, and the electoral arrangements (including warding and the allocations of councillors) of its Parish Councils.
+A Review will ensure that there is clarity and transparency in the areas that these Councils represent and that the electoral arrangements are appropriate, equitable, and understood by their electorate.

 2. The Review process

 During September to November 2025, local briefings with interested parties will be held.
-This will be followed by a full statutory consultation process from February to September 2026 to take full account of the views of the local government electors for the area and any other person or body who appears to have an interest in the Review.
-The Review will conclude in November 2026 with final consideration of submissions received and full approval of the recommendations at Full Council.
+This will be followed by a full statutory consultation process from February to September 2026 to take account of the views of the local government electors for the area and any other person or body who appears to have an interest in the Review.
+The Review is scheduled to conclude in November 2026 with final consideration of submissions received and full approval of the recommendations by Council.

 3. Preliminary Stage (September to 30 November 2025)

-To gauge the scope of the Review and understand the needs of our community governance we are giving the opportunity for our Parish Councils to complete the attached pre-consultation questionnaire.
+To gauge the scope of the Review and understand the needs of our community governance, we are allowing the opportunity for our Parish Councils to complete the attached pre-consultation questionnaire.
 Completion of this pre-consultation questionnaire does not constitute a formal submission and will only be used by NCC to help understand the extent and range of the Review.